KolesnikovP/KolesnikovP/README.md

 SW engineer with 5+ years building production web apps.
 Currently in Chicago, looking for mid-level software engineering roles.

 I write mostly React and TypeScript.
-Lately I've been learning Go and building with Claude Code — AI tools I actually use, not just talk about.
+Lately I've been learning Go and building with AI tools.

----

 ## What I'm building